wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/logging-in.md

     - /integrations/lightspeed_app/faq/how-to-login
 ---

 In early 2021, we changed the login method for the MultiSafepay Payment app for Lightspeed from a password to Lightspeed's single sign-on.
-You can now log in to the app's **Settings** directly from the Lightspeed eCom store.
+You can now Sign in to the app's **Settings** directly from the Lightspeed eCom store.
 You don't need to click the **Login** button.

-To log in using Lightspeed's single sign-on, follow these steps:
+To Sign in using Lightspeed's single sign-on, follow these steps:

-Step 1: Log in to the **Admin** section of your Lightspeed store.
+Step 1: Sign in to the **Admin** section of your Lightspeed store.

 Step 2: In the sidebar, click **Apps**.